 However, here is a good news for you all cheese lovers.
 The feta, camembert, and brie were all containing less than 1 gram of lactose in per 100 grams for each cheeses (4).
 Of course, some sources will have their number slightly different to each other due to many factors, but overall is quite relatable.

 According to the source, most people with lactose intolerance can tolerate up to 1-2 cups of milk which is equivalent to 24 grams of lactose daily.
 So, you are likely to be okay.

 A little side note, if the nutrition label says the sugar or carbohydrate is 6 grams, it doesn’t necessarily mean the lactose is 6 grams.
 It’s usually lesser than 6 grams.

 If none of it above is the cause for your feta allergy, it could be due to histamine intolerance.

-As we discussed earlier here, histamine intolerance is a rare disorder that occurs in 1% of the population where it caused by lacking of certain enzymes produced in our body to digest excessive histamine.
+As we discussed in Is Feta High in Histamine, histamine intolerance is a rare disorder that occurs in about 1% of the population where our body lacks or insufficiently produced of certain enzymes to digest excessive histamine.

-And unfortunately, fermentation of milk product such as cheese or yogurt containing a good amount of histamine, which will cause a surge in the histamine level.
+And unfortunately, fermentation of milk product such as cheese or yogurt will accumulate a good amount of histamine in them, which will cause a surge in the histamine level after eating.

-In feta, there is a considerable 4.99 mg per 100g of histamine.
-So, it’s not really recommended for people with histamine intolerance.
+For feta, there is a high level of 4.99 mg of histamine in per 100g of feta.
+So, it’s best to avoid for people with histamine problem.